-12.4.1.
-'Joint bays will be completely buried, with the land above reinstated to pre-construction ground level, with the exception of link box chambers where access will be required from ground level (via manholes).'

-- 12.4.2.
-Chapter 4 states that 'Typically, they are located every 750 to 950m', however C-19 states that 'At regular intervals (typically 600m 1,000m) along the route joint bays/pits will be installed to enable the cable installation and connection process.'
-No plans showing locations of joint bays has been provided. - 12.4.3.
-In agricultural land it is assumed that there will need to be some form of marking or fencing to enable identification land to ensure farming practices, such as ploughing, do not damage manholes, however there is no mention of this in Chapter 4. - 12.4.4.
-The Soils Management Plan sets out that 'ALC grades should be used to inform 'micro-siting' in the final design so that where practicable, temporary or permanent development on the best quality agricultural land is avoided.
-Where there is flexibility for a final joint bay location to be positioned in areas of agricultural land with different ALC grades, consideration will be given in the final design to locating the joint bay in the land with the lowest ALC grade (with the highest being Grade 1).' - 12.4.5.
-This is welcomed, but it is suggested that this is taken to a greater level of detail and the micro-siting of joint bays to edges of fields would reduce impact on agricultural land further.
+- 13.4.1.
+'Joint bays will be completely buried, with the land above reinstated to pre-construction ground level, with the exception of link box chambers where access will be required from ground level (via manholes).' - 13.4.2.
+The description of the Proposed Development (APP-045, Section 4.5.45, page 73) states that 'Typically, they are located every 750 to 950m', however Commitment C-19 states that 'At regular intervals (typically 600m 1,000m) along the route joint bays/pits will be installed to enable the cable installation and connection process.'
+No plans showing locations of joint bays has been provided. - 13.4.3.
+In agricultural land it is assumed that there will need to be some form of marking or fencing to enable identification land to ensure farming practices, such as ploughing, do not damage manholes, however there is no mention of this in APP-045. - 13.4.4.
+The Soils Management Plan (APP-226, Section 3.1.6, page 12) sets out that 'ALC grades should be used to inform 'micro-siting' in the final design so that where practicable, temporary or permanent development on the best quality agricultural land is avoided.
+Where there is flexibility for a final joint bay location to be positioned in areas of agricultural land with different ALC grades, consideration will be given in the final design to locating the joint bay in the land with the lowest ALC grade (with the highest being Grade 1).' - 13.4.5.
+This is welcomed, but it is suggested that for C-9 to be acceptable to SDNPA this should be taken to a greater level of detail and the micro-siting of joint bays to edges of fields would reduce impact on agricultural land further.

-- 12.5.1.
-'Where noisy activities are planned and may cause disturbance, the use of mufflers, acoustic barriers (or shrouds) and other suitable solutions will be applied.' - 12.5.2.
+- 13.5.1.
+Where noisy activities are planned and may cause disturbance, the use of mufflers, acoustic barriers (or shrouds) and other suitable solutions will be applied.' - 13.5.2.
 No identification of location of acoustic barriers has been provided.
-Should these be required, then locations need to be identified and acknowledged as part of the 'worst case scenario' to be assessed.

-- 12.6.1.
-'Following construction, construction compounds will be returned to previous conditions as far as reasonably possible.' - 12.6.2.
+Should these be required, then the SDNPA suggest that locations need to be identified and acknowledged as part of the 'worst case scenario' to be assessed. - 13.6.
+C-27 - 13.6.1.
+'Following construction, construction compounds will be returned to previous conditions as far as reasonably possible.' - 13.6.2.
 Pre-existing conditions need to be established prior to construction.
-It may be that an area is in poor condition, badly drained or have some other issue, whereby reinstatement to an equally poor condition would not be desirable and that the opportunity for some form of enhancement would be welcomed.
+It may be that an area is in poor condition, badly drained or have some other issue, whereby reinstatement to an equally poor condition would not be desirable; the SDNP would welcome the opportunity for some form of enhancement. - 13.6.3.
+The wording for C-27 should also be amended to remove the phrase 'as far as reasonably possible' to be acceptable to the SDNPA.

-- 12.7.1.
+- 13.7.1.
 'There will be up to three offshore substations installed to serve the Proposed Development.
 The exact locations, design and visual appearance will be subject to a structural study and electrical design, which is expected to be completed post consent.
-The offshore substations will be installed on multi-leg or monopile foundations, similar to those described for the wind turbine generators (WTGs) themselves'. - 12.7.2.
-See commentary above in Section 5.2.
+The offshore substations will be installed on multi-leg or monopile foundations, similar to those described for the wind turbine generators (WTGs) themselves'. - 13.7.2.
+See commentary above in Section 5.4.